harta55/EnTAP/docs/source/troubleshooting.rst

 This list will be continually updated with common problems experienced by users.

+#.
+I am getting an error that a sequence header could not be found during Expression Analysis (RSEM).

+        * EnTAP tries to eliminate any inconsistencies between software packages by trimming your sequence headers (i.e. ">trinity_3122_1") to the first space.
+Versions before 0.9.1 will not do this by default.
+However sometimes, especially when using BAM/SAM files, EnTAP may not be able to match one of the headers to your input transcriptome.
+If this is the case, try trimming the excess information beyond the first space then re-running EnTAP.
+An example sequence, ">trinity_3122_1 extra info", should be input as ">trinity_3122_1".

 ------

 The following issues remain for historical purposes.
-They are not relevant beyond EnTAP v0.9.0.
+They are not relevant after the release of EnTAP v0.9.0.

 #.
 I'm having issues reading the EnTAP database!